 During his travels, Mark has lectured at almost every major university offering music technology studies including Berklee, MTSU, Full Sail, Belmont, SAE, Indiana University, Purdue University, Ball State and NYU.
 He is a certified Pro Tools “Expert”, accredited by Avid and has also done consulting and marketing work for several pro audio equipment manufactures including ATC, Drawmer, Crane Song, Tube Tech, Daking and GML.

 Currently based out of Fort Wayne, IN, Mark is the Vice President of Operations and Senior Producer/Engineer at Sweetwater Studios which was featured on the January 2015 cover of Mix Magazine.
-Some of his recent credits include Jonatha Brooke, Peter Erskine & Dr. Um, Carl Verheyen, Robben Ford, Russ Taff, Steve Hackett, Big Big Train, Godsmack, Jing Chi, Fastball and Adrian Belew.
+Some of his recent credits include Jonatha Brooke, Peter Erskine & The Dr. Um Band, Carl Verheyen, Robben Ford, Russ Taff, Steve Hackett, Big Big Train, Godsmack, Jing Chi, Fastball and Adrian Belew.